decentraland/old-documentation/_posts/development-guide/2018-01-09-external-3d-models.md

 You can also make a material _emissive_.
 Emissive materials cast their own light.
 Note that when rendered, they don't actually illuminate nearby objects in the scene, they just seem to have a blurred glow around them.

-The image below shows two identical models, the one on the left uses only opaque materials, the one on the right uses both transparent and emissive materials in some of its parts.
+The image below shows two identical models created with standard materials.
+The one on the left uses only opaque materials, the one on the right uses both transparent and emissive materials in some of its parts.

 ![](/images/media/materials_transparent_emissive.png)